DukeRobotics/documentation/ros-tutorials/lesson-3-write-a-node.md

 - [Packages](http://wiki.ros.org/ROS/Tutorials/CreatingPackage)
 - [Publisher & Subscriber](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28python%29)
 - [Catkin Tools](https://catkin-tools.readthedocs.io/en/latest/index.html)
+   - [Quickstart](https://catkin-tools.readthedocs.io/en/latest/quick_start.html) to initialize new workspace

 ## Notes
-- You may want to run the docker container using a mount version of the `docker run` command to save your files
+- You may want to run the docker container using a mount version of the `docker run` command to save your files (remember the [Docker Intro](https://github.com/DukeRobotics/documentation/blob/master/docker/README.md))
-- In the second tutorial, on the official ROS site, use it more as an explanation of packages rather than a set of commands to follow.
-When creating your own workspace and package, use the catkin_tools documentation.
-This means you should not be using commands like `catkin_create_pkg` and `catkin_make`.
-- In the catkin_tools documentation, look at Quickstart for how to initialize a new workspace
 - You will not be able to use the code in the 'Publisher and Subscriber' tutorial exactly as it is